TJVering/EDUGraphAPI/README.md

 ![](Images/auth-flow-app-login.png)

-An X509 certification is used.
+An X509 certificate is used.
 For more details, please check the following links:

 * [Daemon or Server Application to Web API](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-authentication-scenarios#daemon-or-server-application-to-web-api)
 * [Authenticating to Azure AD in daemon apps with certificates](https://azure.microsoft.com/en-us/resources/samples/active-directory-dotnet-daemon-certificate-credential/)